 - HPV

-According to the Centers for Disease Control and Prevention (CDC), consistent and correct condom use significantly lowers STI transmission risk
+According to the Centers for Disease Control and Prevention (CDC), using condoms consistently and correctly greatly lowers the chance of STI transmission.

 🔗 https://www.cdc.gov/condom-use